How to Retire Comfortably at 60 with $1 Million: 5 Proven Strategies

 • Healthcare: Budget for premiums and out-of-pocket costs.

-• Debt: Pay off high-interest debt for a stress-free retirement.
+• Debt: Pay off high-interest debt.

 Category Monthly Budget Annual Budget Notes